 The property tax apportionment schedule is produced by the property tax department of the county auditor and controller's office and is distributed to school districts.
 Each component of the property tax revenue (e.g., current secured, current unsecured, etc.) will have a different distribution schedule.
 One method to project cash flow is to break the projected property tax revenue into the individual components and then apply the appropriate distribution percentages.
 Another method is to use the prior year's monthly inflows as a percentage of the annual amount received.
 The largest payments are usually in December and April.
-The property tax cash flow to a school district depends on the actual tax received by the county auditor and controller's office.
+The property tax apportionment schedule is an estimated distribution, but the actual property tax cash flow to a school district depends on the actual tax received by the county auditor and controller's office.